 Example:

-A child reading a book or watching TV often finds a Scottish Fold sitting quietly beside them, enjoying the calm moment.
+A child reading a book or watching TV often finds a Scottish Fold sitting quietly beside them and enjoying while her owner is busy.

 8.2 Calm and Affectionate Temperament